ragapp/ragapp/deployments/multiple-ragapps/README.md

 ### Rate limiting for chat requests

 By default, each user can make 20 chat requests per day.
 If you want to change this limit, just update the `CHAT_REQUEST_LIMIT_THRESHOLD` number in the `manager` config section of the [docker-compose.yml](./docker-compose.yml) file.
+To disable the limit, you can remove the treshold or set it to `0`.